mubarak/spark-cassandra-blueprints/README.md

 Templates for getting started or doing quick prototypes, building Scala applications with Spark and Cassandra.

-Currently just basic samples.
-More documentation coming soon as well as larger application samples addressing particular use cases.
+Currently the repo just has the basic samples.
+Full application samples addressing particular use cases are coming over the next few days.

+Some of these will be in the DataBricks github samples as well.

 ## Environment Pre-Requisites